 By now we were kind of running out of time and we saw that driving to Akureyri was not possible.
 So we drove down to Barðaströnd by the south coast of the Westfjords and decided on camping somewhere later that night.
-As it became later in the evening the temperatures dropped so camping didn't seem that appealing to either of us anymore.
+But later in the evening the temperatures dropped so camping didn't seem that appealing to either of us anymore.

 Three years ago we were travelling in the Westfjords and had stayed for one night at Reykhólar village so we phoned Álftaland lodging at Reykhólar, where we had been staying, to see if they had any vacancies.
 It was already 10 pm and we were just crossing our fingers that they had something for us.